sixitbb/sixit-core/README.md

 - legacy CPUs/MCUs which are not supported by more-or-less-recent stock C++ compilers (such as AVR8)

 ### Supported Compilers:
-- Clang starting from 12.x (we hope to add support starting from 10.x too, going further back in time in unlikely)
+- Clang starting from 12.x (we hope to add support starting from 10.x too, going further back in time is unlikely)
-- MSVC starting from _MSC_VER=19.32 (we hope to add support for 19.29 too, going further back in time in unlikely)
+- MSVC starting from _MSC_VER=19.32 (we hope to add support for 19.29 too, going further back in time is unlikely)
-- GCC starting from 11.x (we hope to add support for 10.x too, going further back in time in unlikely)
+- GCC starting from 11.x (we hope to add support for 10.x too, going further back in time is unlikely)

 NOT planned by ourselves ATM, but we welcome pull requests as long as they're NOT spread all over the lib, AND you have working box to run CI on (!):
 - ICX, NVCC, newer (Clang-based) XlC, any other Clang-frontend-based